-- Posting Quotes: These may be inspirational, thought-provoking, humorous or educational.
-It all depends on your brand, what tone is appropriate for your audience, the intention behind sharing it, and the social network.
+- Posting Quotes: These may be inspirational, thought-provoking, humorous, or educational.
+It all depends on your brand, the appropriate tone for your audience, the intention behind sharing it, and the social network.

-- Making an Announcement: Providing information about upcoming events, product launches, business successes, and other announcements are an easy way of keeping your audience informed.
+- Making an Announcement: Providing information about upcoming events, product launches, business successes, and other announcements is an easy way of keeping your audience informed.

 For any social network, it’s a good idea to use a mix of messaging types and to include multimedia posts for visual interest and variety.
 Sometimes a simple image can attract audience engagement while delivering a message about company values.
 It’s also wise to experiment with messaging to see what works well on particular sites and with your audience.
 Different social media networks call for distinct types of content and specific publishing times to be most effective.
 To find out more about planning content for Facebook, Twitter, Instagram, Google+, Pinterest, and LinkedIn, and the best times of day to post on each, see this article on social media planning.
 You’ll also find tips there for crafting your social media strategy.

 Planning a calendar will help ensure that you have an adequate amount of content prepared that is aligned with your strategy, but it won’t completely get you off the hook from having to improvise content on short notice.
 During a given day, you may need to respond to something on your social media feeds or create content related to breaking news or other events.
 Having your other content already scheduled will help free up time for creating unplanned content when needed.